-We performed a single centre retrospective cohort study of children less than 18 years old with PUVs.
-All patients with PUV referred to our multidisciplinary clinic at the Stollery Children's Hospital between 2005-2019 were eligible for inclusion in the study.
-Exclusion criteria included patients with insufficient data due to patient death or city re-location with no access to previous medical records.
-Patients were identified through our electronic medical record and diagnostic codes from patients seen in our combined pediatric Nephrology/Urology clinics.
+We performed a single-center, retrospective cohort study of children less than 18 years old with PUVs.
+All patients with PUVs referred to our multidisciplinary clinic at the Stollery Children's Hospital from 2005-2019 were eligible for inclusion in the study.
+Exclusion criteria included patients with insufficient data due to patient death or city relocation with no access to previous medical records.
+Patients were identified through our electronic medical record and diagnostic codes from patients seen in our combined pediatric nephrology/urology clinics.
 Ethical approval was obtained from the Health Research Ethics Board of Alberta (HREB 00094537).